 Summer Solstice Festivals

 In the Land of the Midnight Sun, the longest day of the year is a big reason to celebrate.
 On Summer Solstice, June 21, Fairbanks’ annual Midnight Sun Baseball Game begins at midnight.
 Fairbanks is just 140 miles south of the Arctic Circle, so while the sun drops below the horizon for a couple of hours, it never gets dark.
 The game is played without ever turning on an artificial light, and when the game ends, the sun is beginning to rise.
-The Sunday before Solstice, this year on June 17, Fairbanks also hosts its annual Midnight Sun Festival, a one-day street fair featuring live music, street vendors, food trucks, games, gold panning, a climbing wall, and more.
+The Sunday before Solstice, Fairbanks also hosts its annual Midnight Sun Festival, a one-day street fair featuring live music, street vendors, food trucks, games, gold panning, a climbing wall, and more.
 The small town of Moose Pass also hosts one of the more popular solstice festivals in the state, featuring live music, local arts & crafts vendors, a beer garden, bake sale, kids games, and more family fun.
-This year, the Moose Pass Summer Solstice Festival happens on June 16 & 17.
+The Moose Pass Summer Solstice Festival happens on the weekend closest to the Solstice.

 Bear Paw Festival